-Hundreds of African and South-American minors come to Europe each year searching for a better life and professional success in the El Dorado of European football leagues.
-In doing so they expose themselves to multimillionaire cross-national structures of power and quick profits.
+LISBON – Each year, hundreds of African and South American minors come to Europe in search of a better life and professional success in the European football leagues, which they see as the new El Dorado.
+In doing so, they expose themselves to the cross-national, multimillion-dollar structures of power and quick profits.

-For a while now there has been talk about young people from Africa and Latin America, arriving in Europe with the dream of becoming professional football players.
+There has been talk for a while now about young people from Africa and Latin America arriving in Europe with dreams of becoming professional footballers.
 But who are these people?
 What stories do they have to tell?
 What motivates them?

 Project website: futebol.divergente.pt/en